Wednesday, December 24, 2014

 Thursday, May 17, 1923

 I am working on board the S.S.
-Halco as a fireman was hired in Los Angeles.
+Halco as a fireman, having been hired in Los Angeles.

-Sunday while I was reading in the clubroom, they brought me over to San Pedro’s in the machine and went to work at 3:00 o'clock p.m.
+Sunday, while I was reading in the clubroom, they brought me over to San Pedro's in the machine and went to work at 3:00 P.M.

 Sunday, May 20, 1923

-Worked long shoring all day which is overtime, so that will help out, I handle lumber.
+Worked longshore all day, which is overtime, so that will help out.
+I handle lumber.

-Came up to Port Astoria, Oregon, seen where the business section was all burnt out and they are starting to rebuild it.
+Came up to Port Astoria, Oregon, and saw where the business section was all burnt out, and they are starting to rebuild it.

-There is a lot of scenery and the fisherman are out at work catching fish there is a fleet of boats out in the water.
+There is a lot of scenery, and the fishermen are out at work catching fish.
+There is a fleet of boats out in the water.

 Wednesday, May 23, 1923

-I Left Kalama yesterday at 3 p.m. for the return twice was up to the village and went to a show and bought some writing paper, it is a nice little place.
+I left Kalama yesterday at 3 P.M. for the return.
+Twice, it was up to the village, and I went to a show and bought some writing paper.
+It is a nice little place.

-After we left coming down I have seen quite a bit of scenery which was sure wonderful.
+After we left, on the way down, I saw quite a bit of scenery, which was sure wonderful.

-The boat stopped at Astoria and took on oil and water here I mailed a letter to (AB) and came on board for the return trip to San Pedro’s.
+The boat stopped at Astoria and took on oil and water.
+Here, I mailed a letter to (AB) and boarded the return trip to San Pedro's.

 Friday, June 1, 1923,

-Did not go back on the S.S.
-Halco so, went to Los Angeles, while I only had $10.00 then enlisted in the Army.
+Did not go back on the S.SArmylco, so I went to Los Angeles, where I only had Army 10.00, and then enlisted in the Army.

 Tuesday, June 19, 1923

-Well, I am in the army now for a while enlisted in Los Angeles, and dwelt to Fort McDowell, where I stayed for a week.
+Well, I have been in the Army for a while, enlisted in Los Angeles, and dwelt at Fort McDowell for a week.

-I had a good time playing pool, reading, and all other sorts of amusements, and then on the 17th, we left the Fort.
+I had a good time playing pool, reading, and enjoying other amusements, and then on the 17th, we left the Fort.

 I was in stateroom 433 in the upper berth.

-There were some nice people in the operating room and we had a good time, the girls came, were also laughing we had a good time dancing and talking.
+There were some lovely people in the operating room, and we had a good time.
+The girls came and were also laughing; we had a good time dancing and talking.

-Monday we arrived in San Francisco and they took us in a truck to the Military boat about 2 miles from the dock, as the boat was a small one that took us to Fort McDonnell, which is on the island out in the bay.
-Then received some more clothes and today, we have done usual work of unloading stones from the boat and supper at 5 p.m.
+On Monday, we arrived in San Francisco, and they took us in a truck to the Military boat about 2 miles from the dock, since the ship was small.
+It brought us to Fort McDonnell, which is on the island out in the bay.
+Then received some more clothes, and today we have done the usual work of unloading stones from the boat and supper at 5 P.M.

 Tuesday, June 26, 1923